microsoft/DLWorkspace/docs/deployment/README.md

   Otherwise, each time master and Etcd server has been rebooted (the master and Etcd servers may obtain a new IP addresses), you will need to restart master, etcd and work nodes by repeating steps of 4 and 5.

 7. Certain advanced topics, e.g., access to each deployed DL workspace node, use kubelet command, can be found at [Advanced.md](Advanced.md).

+8. If encounter problems, please check on [known issues](KnownIssues.md).